 The Everett Clinic/Providence Regional Cancer Partnership offers two advanced pre-internship positions for the 2017-2018 year.
 These are 12-month unpaid positions that begin July 1st of each year.
 Students are on site 3 days per week for a total of 24-27 hours.
 Approximately 30-50% of the hours are dedicated to direct client contact.
 The remaining time is spent on learning opportunities and other projects to be determined by the needs of the cancer center and individual students’ interests.
 Students receive individual supervision by a licensed psychologist at The Everett Clinic.
 The Everett Clinic makes every effort to provide clinical training opportunities to students that meet all requirements for both academic programs and Washington State licensure.

-All application materials should be mailed together and postmarked by February 10th.
+All application materials should be mailed together and postmarked by February 1st.
 Applications are also accepted via email (reference letters may be mailed separately).
+All interviews will be completed by February 21st.
 To apply, please send a letter of interest, two letters of reference, a current CV, and a letter from your program indicating your eligibility to begin pre-internship training to the following address: